 Instructions

-As it is heating, melt butter in large pot or Dutch oven over medium heat.
+- To begin, prepare pasta by boiling in well-salted water for about 2 minutes less than package directions.
+Reserve ½ cup of cooking liquid from the pot, then drain pasta and set aside.
+As pasta is cooking, melt butter in large pot or Dutch oven over medium heat.
 Add olive oil, diced shallot and garlic, along with red pepper flakes, salt and black pepper.
 Sauté until fragrant and cooked through, about 4-5 minutes.

-While pasta is cooking, add olive oil to a small saucepan over medium heat.
-Add the breadcrumbs, salt and red pepper flakes to the pan and saute until deep golden brown.
+- While sauce is reducing, add olive oil to a small saucepan over medium heat.
+Add the bread crumbs, salt and red pepper flakes to the pan and saute until deep golden brown.
 Remove from heat and add fresh chopped parsley and lemon zest.
 Stir and set aside.

-Divide pasta between four bowls.
-Top with the breadcrumb mixture and serve immediately with lemon wedges and crusty bread.
+- Divide pasta between four bowls.
+Top with remaining breadcrumb mixture and serve immediately with lemon wedges and crusty bread.

 - Prep Time: 10